rjcadvisors/qameditations/_posts/2026-07-26-qa-meditations-post-1-the-fire-that-never-started.md

 layout: post
 title: The Fire That Never Started
 date: 2026-07-26
 description: Exploratory Testing 2026, Craft in the Age of AI & Deep Stack Dividends
+series: exploratory-testing-dividend
+series_part: 1
 ---